lishiyo/digital-twin-mem0/app/README.md

 - View a specific memory: `GET /api/v1/memory/memory/{id}`
 - Manually trigger processing: `GET /api/v1/memory/trigger-process-conversation/{id}`

- If you encounter any issues, you can inspect the logs to see what's happening in the background processing jobs.
+ If you encounter any issues, you can inspect the server and celery logs to see what's happening in the background processing jobs.

 ### Agent Architecture